fprime-community/fprime-tutorial-math-component/docs/developing-deployments.md

 instance mathReceiver
 ```

-> This step highlights the importants of capitalization.
+> This step highlights the importance of capitalization.
 The easiest way to differentiate between the component definition and instance is the capitalization.

 ## Explanation